Theory 1 - Minimum mean square error

 One could consider the linearization of

-Line of minimal MSE
+Linear estimator: Line of minimal MSE

 Let

-is: The linear estimator is the line
+is: The linear estimator of

-is: The variable of minimal error,
+, is: Theorem: The error variable of the linear estimator,

-, is uncorrelated with .
+, is perfectly uncorrelated with .

 Slope and